 • The location of the cache is accessible by public roads or public paths.

-• A cache must not have a detrimental effect on traffic safety, the usability of public roads or be a disturbing effect to the cityscape of the municipality of Heerlen.
+• A cache must not have an adverse effect on traffic safety, the usability of public roads or be disruptive to the cityscape of the Municipality of Heerlen.

 • You may not dig deep into municipal land with tools.

-• A private property on which there are buildings and in which people reside (such as a home, school or business) should not be inconvenienced by geocaching.
+• A private property with buildings containing people (such as a home, school or business) should not be inconvenienced by geocaching.

-• The person placing the cache is solely responsible for his cache.
-By placing a cache, the owner relieves the municipality Heerlen of any liability that may arise as a result of placing, searching or finding the cache.
+• The person placing the cache is responsible for his own cache.
+By placing a cache, the owner releases the Municipality of Heerlen from any liability.